-A SOA ecosystem's participants are organized into various forms of social structure.
-Not all social structures are hierarchical: a SOA ecosystem SHOULD be able to incorporate peer-to-peer forms of organization as well as hierarchic structures.
+1166 A SOA ecosystem's participants are organized into various forms of social structure.
+Not all social 1167 structures are hierarchical: a SOA ecosystem SHOULD be able to incorporate peer-to-peer forms of 1168 organization as well as hierarchic structures.
 In addition, it SHOULD be possible to identify and manage any constitutional agreements that define the social structures present in a SOA ecosystem.

-- Different social structures have different rules of engagement but predictable behavior is one of the underpinnings of trust.
-Mechanisms MUST therefore be available to: - o express constitutions and other organizing principles of participants; - o inherit rules of engagement from parent to child social structures. - Social structures have roles and members and this impacts who may be authorized to act and in what circumstances.
-Mechanisms MUST be available to: - o identify and manage members of social structures - o Identify and manage attributes of the members - o describe roles and role adoption - Social structures overlap and interact, giving rise to situations in which rules of engagement may conflict.
-In addition, a given actor may be a member of multiple social structures and the social structures may be associated with different jurisdictions.
-Mechanisms MUST be available to: - o identify the social structures that are active during a series of joint actions; - o identify and resolve conflicts and inconsistencies.

-3.4.2 Resource and Ownership

-- 1178 Communication about and between, visibility into, and leveraging of resources requires the unambiguous identification of those resources.
-Mechanisms MUST be available for: - Assigning and guaranteeing uniqueness of globally unique identifiers

-- Identifying the extent of the enterprise over which the identifier must be understandable and unique - Ensuring the longevity of identifiers (i.e., they cannot just change arbitrarily)

-1184 3.4.3 Policies and Contracts

-- Policies are expressed as constraints:

-- o Policies MUST be expressed

-- o Constraints MUST be enforceable

-- Management of potentially large numbers of policies MUST be achievable

-- Policies have owners:

-- Policies SHOULD be established by social structures. - Policies may not be consistent with one another: - o Policy conflict resolution techniques MUST exist and be in place - Agreements are accepted constraints: Contracts SHOULD be enforced - o Contracts SHOULD be enforced by mechanisms of the social structure

-3.4.4 Communications as a Means of Mediating Action

-Using message exchange for mediating action implies
+1169 1170 Different social structures have different rules of engagement but predictable behavior is one of the underpinnings of trust.
+Mechanisms MUST therefore be available to: 1171 express constitutions and other organizing principles of participants; 1172 0 inherit rules of engagement from parent to child social structures.
+1173 0 Social structures have roles and members and this impacts who may be authorized to act and in 1174 1175 what circumstances.
+Mechanisms MUST be available to: identify and manage members of social structures 1176 0 Identify and manage attributes of the members 1177 0 describe roles and role adoption 1178 \circ 1179 Social structures overlap and interact, giving rise to situations in which rules of engagement may 1180 conflict.
+In addition, a given actor may be a member of multiple social structures and the social 1181 structures may be associated with different jurisdictions.
+Mechanisms MUST be available to: identify the social structures that are active during a series of joint actions; 1182 0 1183 0 identify and resolve conflicts and inconsistencies.
+1184 3.4.2 Resource and Ownership 1185 Communication about and between, visibility into, and leveraging of resources requires the unambiguous identification of those resources.
+Mechanisms MUST be available for: 1186 1187 Assigning and guaranteeing uniqueness of globally unique identifiers Identifying the extent of the enterprise over which the identifier must be understandable and 1188 1189 unique 1190 Ensuring the longevity of identifiers (i.e., they cannot just change arbitrarily) .
+3.4.3 Policies and Contracts 1191 Policies are expressed as constraints: 1192 Policies MUST be expressed 1193 0 1194 0 Constraints MUST be enforceable Management of potentially large numbers of policies MUST be achievable 1195 0 1196 Policies have owners: Policies SHOULD be established by social structures.
+1197 0 1198 Policies may not be consistent with one another: Policy conflict resolution techniques MUST exist and be in place 1199 1200 Agreements are accepted constraints: Contracts SHOULD be enforced by mechanisms of the social structure 1201 0 1202 3.4.4 Communications as a Means of Mediating Action 1203 Using message exchange for mediating action implies 1204 The structure of messages MUST be validated by: 1205 Identifying the syntax of the message; 0 1206 Identifying the vocabularies used in the communication 0 1207 Identifying the higher-level structure of the communication, such as policy assertion, 0 1208 contract enforcement, etc. 1209 A principal objective of communication is to mediate action, therefore: 1210 Messages SHOULD convey actions and events

+Edits to CSPRD03 Copyright © OASIS Open 2012.
+All Rights Reserved.
+02 November 2012 Page 38 of 115

-- The structure of messages MUST be validated by: - Identifying the syntax of the message; - o Identifying the vocabularies used in the communication - Identifying the higher-level structure of the communication, such as policy assertion, contract enforcement, etc. - A principal objective of communication is to mediate action, therefore: - o Messages SHOULD convey actions and events - Receiving a message is an action, but is not the same action as the action conveyed by the message - Actions are associated with objectives of the actors involved - Explicit representation of objectives may facilitate automated processing of messages - An actor agreeing to adopt an objective becomes responsible for that objective
+1211 Receiving a message is an action, but is not the same action as the action conveyed by 1212 the message 1213 Actions are associated with objectives of the actors involved 1214 Explicit representation of objectives may facilitate automated processing of 1215 messages 1010

+1216 o An actor agreeing to adopt an objective becomes responsible for that objective

-3.4.5 Semantics
+1217 3.4.5 Semantics